 Race & religion

 You can request that your local council finds out what adaptations you need at home.
-If they agree that you need any services it is their statutory duty to provide them.
+If they agree that you need services they must provide them.
 Find out more about the support available.

 You have a right to be educated in mainstream schools with appropriate support and equipment.
 Find out how to access educational support through the Council.